-Blanco is a 64-page black and white post-apocalyptic sword and sorcery graphic novel recently launched on Indiegogo.
+Blanco is a 64-page black and white post-apocalyptic sword and sorcery graphic novel currently being funded through Kickstarter.
 Co-created by writer Marco Lopez and artist David Brame, it features lettering by DC Hopkins and is edited by Derek Ruiz.

 In a post-apocalyptic future where mankind has long since been dead and Medieval Kingdoms, control their people with an iron fist.
 The religious rule is the order of the day and Blanco, is one of the most beloved warriors in the Kingdom of the seraph Azrael.

 He and his brother Cain hunt the heretics who dare defy their father’s law.
 Zealots of a new apocryphal belief that is spreading across the Five Kingdoms and the Middling Lands.

 When Blanco discovers a band of heretics is heading through the Outer Zone to a safe haven, they call New Eden.
 He decides to make an example of them, but what he finds in the Outer Zone will literally change his perception of the world he lives in.